For some, this answer will seem both obvious and somewhat odd for me to address at all.

 … an ad is simply some space that a website “rents out” so an advertiser can place their message there.

-Now, if this were just about my site, I’d probably not bother to address my arrangement with AdSense in this way.
+Now, if this were just about my site, I’d probably not bother to address my arrangement in this way.
 Information sites like mine rarely talk about how they make money.
 Instead, they focus on… well, the information.

 But Ask Leo! is for people who have questions about computers and related technology.
 The difference between an online ad and a recommendation is information you need to know as you surf not only my site, but the entire internet.